caderek/benny/README.md

   }),

   // This will run when each case is benchmarked.
-  // You can pass a function that takes an event with current result.
+  // You can pass a function that takes an event with the current result.
-  // By default it pretty-prints case summary cycle(),
+  // By default, it pretty-prints case summary cycle(),

   // This will run when all cases are benchmarked.
   // You can pass a function that takes an event with all results.
-  // By default it prints simple summary. complete(),
+  // By default, it prints a simple summary. complete(),

   // This will save essential results to a file.